 Our future success is dependent on establishing and maintaining successful relationships with a diverse set of customers.
 We currently receive a substantial portion of our revenues from a limited number of customers.
-In 2017, 2018 and the nine months ended September 30, 2019, our total revenues generated from Premium Customers accounted for approximately 93.7%, 95.3% and 97.4% of our total revenues in the same periods, respectively.
-Revenues generated from our three largest customers accounted for 27% (Xiaomi), 19% and 10%, respectively, of our total revenues in 2017; 25% (Xiaomi), 24% and 11%, respectively, of our total revenues in 2018; and 32%, 16% (Xiaomi) and 11%, respectively, of our total revenues in the nine months ended September 30, 2019.
+In 2017, 2018 and 2019, our total revenues generated from Premium Customers accounted for approximately 93.7%, 95.3% and 97.4% of our total revenues in the same periods, respectively.
+Revenues generated from our three largest customers accounted for 27% (Xiaomi), 19% and 10%, respectively, of our total revenues in 2017; 25% (Xiaomi), 24% and 11%, respectively, of our total revenues in 2018; and 31%, 14% (Xiaomi) and 12%, respectively, of our total revenues in 2019.
 It is likely that we will continue to be dependent upon a limited number of customers for a significant portion of our revenues for the foreseeable future and, in some cases, the portion of our revenues attributable to one single customer may increase in the future.
 The loss of one or more Premium Customers or a reduction in usage by any Premium Customers would reduce our revenues.
 If we fail to maintain existing customers or develop relationships with new customers, our business would be harmed.